Fall Vegetable Garden: 11 Crops to Plant

 4. Chives

-Chives can be seeded in the fall.
+Chives can be seeded in the fall vegetable garden.
 You can also split existing clumps to transplant in the garden or pot up to bring inside for year-long use.
 Snip chives for use in cooking 30 days after transplanting or 60 days after seeding.
 If you cut the chives down 1 to 2 inches from the base, you should be able to get three to four harvests per year.

 5. Strawberries

 Young strawberry plants are typically sold for spring planting, but plenty of companies sell them in the fall, as well.
 With this seasonal jumpstart, you may be able to pick up a whole season of productivity.
-Many gardeners pinch off all the blossoms during the first season to allow the plants to put energy into root development; fall planting lets you leave the spring blossoms on and harvest a crop the first year.
+Many gardeners pinch off all the blossoms during the first season to allow the plants to put energy into root development; fall vegetable garden planting lets you leave the spring blossoms on and harvest a crop the first year.

 6. Rhubarb